 The school is not liable for any theft which occurs on its property.
-Consequently, students are especially reminded to check coats and valuables, including purses, in the coat check provided at school dances.

-Students who have lost items or clothing should check all of the Lost and found locations which are located in the cafeteria, locker room, room 2007, 402 and 207.
-Found items will be displayed outside of the main office quarterly.
+Students who have lost items or clothing should check all the Lost and found locations which are located in the Connelly Commons, locker room, room 2007, 402 and 207.
+Found items will be displayed outside of the Main Office quarterly.
 Unclaimed items will be donated to charity.